-- When checking low-voltage (24VAC) (auxiliary code C-1 and later), always choose a light blue (LBU) neutral wire to establish a good neutral connection. - When checking component voltage from CB, pull CB connectors out slightly to allow room for multimeter test leads contact. - BCH energizes at startup and continues until the control switch is turned off or power is disconnected. - Optional drain pump (HS-5061) has 115VAC power supply as soon as the appliance is plugged into the electrical outlet. - 1) Access the control box and move the control switch to the "OFF" position. - 2) Clear any ice from BC.
+- When checking low-voltage (24VAC) (auxiliary code C-1 and later), always choose a light blue (LBU) neutral wire to establish a good neutral connection. - When checking component voltage from CB, pull CB connectors out slightly to allow room for multimeter test leads contact. - Thermostat Bin Control: Bin Control Heater energizes at startup and continues until the control switch is turned off or power is disconnected. - Optional drain pump (HS-5061) has 115VAC power supply as soon as the appliance is plugged into the electrical outlet. - 1) Access the control box and move the control switch to the "OFF" position. - 2) Clear any ice from the thermostat bin control or the thermistor bin control.

-1. Operation Diagnosis
+Operation Diagnosis:

-- 3) Power On/Initial Harvest Cycle LED 1 is flashing and LED 3 is on.
+3) Power On/Initial Harvest Cycle - LED 1 is flashing and LED 3 is on.
 Move the control switch to the "ICE" position.
-LEDs 1 (green), 3 (green), and 4 (orange) turn on briefly then turn off.
-Then LED 1 starts flashing, LED 3 turns on and Comp, HGV, and WV energize.
+CB LEDs 1 (green), 3 (green), and 4 (orange) turn on briefly then turn off.
+Then CB green LED 1 starts flashing, CB green LED 3 turns on and Comp, HGV, and WV energize.
 Initial harvest cycle starts.
 50-sec.
 HT and 102-sec.
 WVT start.